destefanis/portfolio/README.md

 # portfolio
-New person portfolio built on Gatsby
+New personal portfolio built on Gatsby